jgarrels/operationalize-microservice/project-ml-microservice-kubernetes/README.md

 ---

+## Prerequisites
+* Python 3 and pip installed
+* make commands are supported
+* Docker installed
+* kubectl and minikube installed
+* hadolint installed

 ## Setup the Environment

-* Create a virtualenv and activate it
+* Create a virtualenv and activate it: `make setup` and then `source ~/.devops/bin/activate`
 * Run `make install` to install the necessary dependencies

 ### Running `app.py`